Create a Project

 USERS and GROUPS tabs

 The USERS tab lets you add individual users to the project and set their access mode at creation time.
 The GROUPS tab does the same for Access Groups.
-Both tabs are optional — you can create the project first and configure access separately using the Access button on the projects list.
+Both tabs are optional — you can create the project first and configure access separately using the Access button on the admin projects list, or the edit form from the main Projects page.

 USERS tab columns